stephen-w-choo/ray-tracer-browser/README.md

 The book contains no code at all - just tests that you have to pass, so it's language agnostic.
 It's pretty fun!

 I've chosen TypeScript here just because I wanted something that is able to run in the browser.
-It will also save me having to write my own client to actually visualise
+It will also save me having to write my own client to actually visualise anything I generate.

 ## Why?